John Beveridge (mayor): Hay

+On 3 May 1900, the Wallerawang store of Beveridge and Company was destroyed by fire.
+In June 1900, he had purchased the merchandise "Boss Store" business of M. McCann in the Riverina town of Hillston, and appointed his son Percy as manager (who later served as an alderman of the Hillston Municipality from 1901 to 1903).
+His Lithgow business was managed in his absence, and continued under his name until July 1902, when, under new ownership, it was renamed the "Lithgow Supply Co.
+Ltd".

-By 1901, Beveridge had moved again to the Riverina town of Hay, and opened his own general merchandise store, "Beveridge & Co.", in the town.
-It was not long before Beveridge again returned to Cricketing circles, gaining much respect in the Hay Cricket Association, later serving as vice-president, and rising to be President of the Hay Chamber of Commerce in 1901.
+By October 1900, Beveridge had moved again to the nearby town of Hay, and purchased the general merchandise store of P. B. Terry & Company in the town to be the latest branch of Beveridge and Company.
+It was not long before Beveridge again returned to cricketing circles, in the Hay Cricket Association, later serving as vice-president, and rising to be president of the Hay Chamber of Commerce in 1901.
 In February 1901, Beveridge was elected as Honorary Secretary at the inaugural meeting of the Hay Free Trade Association and later assisting in the campaign of Free Trade candidate James Ashton for the seat of Riverina at the first federal election a month later.

 In May 1902 Beveridge departed Hay for a visit to London for the Coronation of King Edward VII and Queen Alexandra.

 Return to Sydney

-After moving back to Sydney with his family, in later years he served as the general manager of the Merchants' and Traders' Employment Bureau, which his brother Peter had purchased in July 1908.
+Following the closure of the remaining Beveridge and Co stores in Hay and Hillston in early 1904, Beveridge eventually moved back to Sydney with his family, in later years he served as the general manager of the Merchants' and Traders' Employment Bureau, which his brother Peter had purchased in July 1908.
 The Bureau's offices were sited within the New York Mutual Life Building at 14 Martin Place, Sydney.
-Beveridge moved with his family to a new residence, "Violet" in Balfour Road, Kensington, but in later years his health suffered greatly owing to "acute heart trouble", which led to his death aged 67 on 15 March 1916.
+Beveridge moved with his family to a new residence, "Violet" in Balfour Road, Kensington, and was involved in the Randwick Cricket Association and the Sydney City Bowling Club, but in later years his health suffered greatly owing to "acute heart trouble", which led to his death aged 67 on 15 March 1916.
 His youngest son Lance sergeant Roy Stuart Beveridge (20th Battalion) was later killed in action following the Battle of Flers in France on 12 November 1916.
-His eldest son Percy Beveridge became a notable cricketer in New Zealand, while his son Cecil became an actor and theatre director and, also of the 20th Battalion, was injured during the Battle of Pozières in 1916.
+His eldest son Percy became a bank officer with the Bank of New Zealand and was a representative cricketer in New Zealand, while his son Cecil became a theatre manager and, also of the 20th Battalion, was injured during the Battle of Pozières in 1916.
 He is interred with his wife (d.
 1929) and his third son, Harry (d.
 1943, who was a branch manager for the Commonwealth Bank) at Waverley Cemetery.